SEI-R-2-22/u3_lab_SQL_practice/ReadMe.md

 Note that this is a command-line utility that ships with Postgres, as an alternate to using the SQL command `CREATE DATABASE library;` inside `psql`.

-That means you should run this command from your Bash prompt -- not from inside `psql`.
+That means you should run this command from your Zsh prompt -- not from inside `psql`.

 ## Inspecting The Schema